Actively Recruiting

 • Allergy or hypersensitivity to botulinum toxin

-• Unable to receive both pyloric interventions as determined during surgery (e.g., due to central obesity making pyloromyotomy difficult)
+• Unable to feasibly receive both pyloric interventions due to technical reasons (e.g., central obesity making pyloromyotomy difficult)

 AI-Screening